ruggiero/clustep/README.md

       --gas-core  Sets the density profile for the gas to have a core.
       --dm-core   The same, but for the dark matter.

+Some analysis scripts are also included, you can try these out.
+I haven't documented them because they are changed all the time and aren't all that well written as of now.

 ## Author